munificent/craftinginterpreters/book/garbage-collection.md

 ## Sweeping Unused Objects

 When the loop in `traceReferences()` exits, we have processed all the objects we could get our hands on.
-The gray stack is empty and every object in the heap is either black or white.
-The black objects are reachable and we want to hang on to them.
+The gray stack is empty, and every object in the heap is either black or white.
+The black objects are reachable, and we want to hang on to them.
 Anything still white never got touched by the trace and is thus garbage.
 All that's left is to reclaim them.